MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/virtual-interrupts.md

 ### Synthetic Cluster IPI

-A hypervisor supports hypercalls which allow to send virtual fixed interrupts to an arbitrary set of virtual processors.
+The hypervisor supports hypercalls which allow sending virtual fixed interrupts to an arbitrary set of virtual processors.

 | Hypercall                                                                           | Description                                     |
 |-------------------------------------------------------------------------------------|-------------------------------------------------|
 | [HvCallSendSyntheticClusterIpi](hypercalls/HvCallSendSyntheticClusterIpi.md)      | Sends a virtual fixed interrupt to the specified virtual processor set. |
 | [HvCallSendSyntheticClusterIpiEx](hypercalls/HvCallSendSyntheticClusterIpiEx.md)  | Similar to HvCallSendSyntheticClusterIpi, takes a sparse VP set as input.    |

-### EOI Assist
+### EOI Assist (x64 Only)

-One field in the [Virtual Processor Assist Page](vp-properties.md#virtual-processor-assist-page) is the EOI Assist field.
+On x64 platforms, one field in the [Virtual Processor Assist Page](vp-properties.md#virtual-processor-assist-page) is the EOI Assist field.
 The EOI Assist field resides at offset 0 of the overlay page and is 32-bits in size.
 The format of the EOI assist field is as follows:

+This enlightenment is not available on ARM64 platforms, where EOI operations are performed through the virtual GIC interface.

 | Bits          | Description                         | Attributes                                                  |
 |---------------|-------------------------------------|-------------------------------------------------------------|
 | 31:1          | RsvdZ                               | Read / Write                                                |
 | 0             | No EOI Required                     | Read / Write                                                |

 The guest OS performs an EOI by atomically writing zero to the EOI Assist field of the virtual VP assist page and checking whether the “No EOI required” field was previously zero.
-If it was, the OS must write to the HV_X64_APIC_EOI MSR thereby triggering an intercept into the hypervisor.
+If it was, the OS must write to the HV_X64_MSR_EOI MSR thereby triggering an intercept into the hypervisor.
 The following code is recommended to perform an EOI:

 ```
 lea rcx, [VirtualApicAssistVa]
 btr [rcx], 0
 jc NoEoiRequired

-mov ecx, HV_X64_APIC_EOI
+mov ecx, HV_X64_MSR_EOI
 wrmsr

 NoEoiRequired: